maki-nebu/login-page/README.md

 If you found this project helpful or you learned something from it, please consider giving it a star.

 ## 🙏 Acknowledgements
-- Acknowledgement 1
+-  our teacher
-- Acknowledgement 2
+- our group members

 ## ❓ FAQ (OPTIONAL)
 - **Question 1:** How do I do this?